dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/user-guide/index.md

 # Dynamsoft Camera Enhancer for Your Website

-Allow your web application to easily control cameras on desktop and mobile devices.
+Allow your website to easily control cameras on desktop and mobile devices.

-Once integrated, various powerful camera control interfaces are available for developers to build their dream web application.
+Once integrated, your users can open your website in a browser, access their cameras to stream live video and acquire realtime frames.

-Follow this guide, you can learn a step-by-step instruction on how to integrate Dynamsoft Camera Enhancer library into your web application.
+In this guide, you will learn step by step on how to integrate this library into your website.

 ## Getting Started